argilla-io/argilla/docs/_source/community/developer_docs.md

 - **Vue.js UI**: A web application to visualize and annotate your data, users, and teams.
 It is built with `Vue.js` and is directly deployed alongside the Argilla Server within our Argilla Docker image.

+The Argilla repository has a mono repo structure, which means that all the components are in the same repository, and is divided into the following folders:

+- `argilla`: The python SDK project
+- `argilla-frontend`: The Vue.js UI project
+- `argilla-server`: The FastAPI server project
+- `docs`: The documentation project

 For a proper installation, you will need to:

 - [Set up the Documentation Environment](#set-up-the-documentation-environment),